 Next, we identify all billing NPIs (National Provider Identification numbers) associated with each PCP in our database.
 This accounts for the fact that a PCP can practice at different locations and use different billing NPIs for claims, and it allows us to count all their primary care activity across all their associated NPIs.
 We then calculate the expensiveness of each PCP for each associated billing NPI.

-Finally, to produce an overall expensiveness rating for the PCP with each payer, we calculate a frequency-weighted average cost for all associated billing NPIs and primary care service codes.
+Finally, to produce an overall expensiveness rating for the PCP with each carrier, we calculate a frequency-weighted average cost for all associated billing NPIs and primary care service codes.

-Using this overall expensiveness rating, we then rank all PCPs by expensiveness for each insurance payer they accept.
-Each PCP may have a different rank for each payer, since costs often vary by payer.
-This payer-specific rank is used to determine the primary care cost dollar sign rating displayed on the provider’s profile when you perform a search on Amino.
+Using this overall expensiveness rating, we then rank all PCPs by expensiveness for each insurance carrier they accept.
+Each PCP may have a different rank for each carrier, since costs often vary by carrier.
+This carrier-specific rank is used to determine the primary care cost dollar sign rating displayed on the provider’s profile when you perform a search on Amino.

 For example, a PCP with a rating is more cost effective than 75% of other PCPs for primary care services for your insurance carrier.
 A PCP with a rating is less cost effective than 75% of other PCPs for primary care services for your insurance carrier.
 A more precise description of each doctor’s ranking is included in the explanatory text that accompanies the rating (e.g. “Dr. Lee tends to be more cost effective than 60% of other doctors who provide primary care.”)